bravetechnologycoop/brave-alert-app/README.md

 - `src/`
    - `components/` - UI components and their stories.
    - `hooks/` - React Hooks.
+   - `mocks/` - React Native module mocks used for testing.
    - `navigation/` - React Navigation configuration.
    - `redux/` - React-Redux configuration.
 This controls the app's state by keeping it in the store and using reducers for state changes.